jmsmkn/argjam.com/content/about-the-party/_index.md

 Some parking is available - [here’s Rising Tide’s parking map](http://www.risingtidebrewing.com/parking-map).
 If you are coming by car and plan to drink, please plan to have a designated driver for the evening.
 We’ll provide plenty to drink that’s non-alcoholic as well.

+## RSVP

+R.S.V.P. online (for you and your guest) by 1 May 2018.
+We’ll also be taking note of food allergies, and we’ll try to build the food truck menu around them.